cnspencer/mealplanning/README.md

 # TODO list:
 Add some more basic modules like shufflePlan, findQuick, etc.

+Refactor food.py to allow for new data fields (see TODO in food.py)

 Eventually migrate to Java to create JavaFX GUI

 # Future Mods: